PRIVATE EQUITY INVESTING

 - War stories and lessons learned from experienced hands

-- Irena Blind, Principal, TSG Consumer Partners LLP
+- Irena Blind, Principal, TSG Consumer Partners

 - Burt Alimansky, Chairman & CEO, The Capital Roundtable